LeSalty1/LeSalty1/README.md

 # About me
 He has no idea what he is doing.
-- Currently working on stuff and things (or things and stuff if you prefer).
+- Currently working on stuff and things (or things and stuff if you prefer)
 - Currently "learning" math (Am I really learning it?
-Who knows..).
+Who knows...)
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...